enkidevs/curriculum/mongodb/intro/crud/querying-a-collection-6.md

 ---

-# Querying with `findOneAndReplace`
+# Querying with `findOneAndReplace()`

 ---
 ## Content

-A similar method to `findOneAndUpdate()` is the `findOneAndReplace()`.

-Unlike the first method, which finds the first document and *updates* the content based on the specified criteria, the `findOneAndReplace()` method also finds the first document, but instead of *updating*, it *replaces* it with a newly specified document.
+As the name suggests, the `findOneAndReplace()` method makes use of a constrain to find a document, and replaces it with a newly specified document.

-For instance, let us say one of our documents was no longer viable and we wanted to remove it and replace it with a new one.
+This is best explained through an example.
+Let's say that we want to replace a document that is no longer viable.
 We can do so like this:

 ```javascript
 db.pokemon.findOneAndReplace(